 - 4.2.3.9 Exemptions from Intensity Standards in the Activity Center and Multimodal Corridor Categories.
 To assist in achieving redevelopment goals within the Activity Center and Multimodal Corridor categories, exemptions to otherwise applicable intensity standards may be allowed as an incentive for limited uses that implement the Planning and Urban Design Principles described in Section 6.5.4.6 and Land Use Goal 16.0 of the Countywide Plan Strategies, and other local planning priorities (e.g., workforce housing and historic preservation), to a maximum of an additional 10% of the otherwise permitted floor area ratio.
 In order to utilize this provision, the local government shall adopt corresponding land development regulations which shall be filed with the Council.
 An FAR exemption subject to an applicable special area plan adopted prior to August 7, 2015, shall be considered to be consistent with the provisions of this section. - 4.2.3.10 Temporary Emergency Housing Following a Disaster.
 Temporary emergency housing shall be permitted in accordance with the provisions of Pinellas County Code Chapter 34 Article II Division 2, or other applicable local government ordinance that applies to those municipalities that have opted out of the countywide temporary emergency housing ordinance.
-Such provisions include, but are not limited to, the allowance of temporary emergency housing in certain future land use categories where residential uses are not typically permitted, and the placement of temporary housing units on parcels of land containing uninhabitable permanent dwellings for a length of time as specified in the County Code or applicable municipal ordinance. - 4.2.3.11 Submerged Lands.
+Such provisions include, but are not limited to, the allowance of temporary emergency housing in certain future land use categories where residential uses are not typically permitted, and the placement of temporary housing units on parcels of land containing uninhabitable permanent dwellings for a length of time as specified in the County Code or applicable municipal ordinance. - Submerged Lands.
 Submerged lands, as specifically defined within these Countywide Rules, shall have no designation and no associated density/intensity standards.
-Drainage detention areas created as a function of development that are recorded on an approved final site plan or other authorized development order action of the local government with jurisdiction, and wetlands landward of the mean and/or ordinary high water line, shall not be considered submerged land, and thus may be included in the computation of net land area for the purpose of determining permitted density/intensity, provided that they are also included in the computation of net land area for any applicable acreage threshold.
-Submerged lands may be added, deleted, or adjusted pursuant to Section 7.3.8.45.
+Drainage detention areas created as a function of development that are recorded on an approved final site plan or other authorized development order action of the local government with jurisdiction, and wetlands landward of the mean and/or ordinary high water line, shall not be considered submerged land, and thus may be included in the computation of net land area for the purpose of determining permitted density/intensity.
+Submerged lands may be added, deleted, or adjusted pursuant to Section 7.3.8.5.